 The optimised AC load impedance for the Suppressor-grid will be the ratio of DC Suppressor-grid volts to Plate volts x Plate load impedance.

-or set of Suppressor-grids in one side of a push-pull set, will be the
+Suppressor-grid - or set of Suppressor-grids in one side of a push-pull set,

 When used in an OPTIMISED ULTRA LINEAR © configuration as shown above, it will also will be loaded by the tapped primary winding on the output transformer.
 The AC load impedance will be determined by the ratio of the physical gap between the Cathode and Suppressor-grid compared to the Cathode to Plate, as applicable - nominally 75% of the Plate to Plate load.

 The Suppressor-grid to Suppressor-grid load impedance will be directly proportional, but the turns ratio will be the square of the DC voltage ratio.

 eg If the DC ratio is 75% then the turns ratio for the Suppressor-grid tap on the output transformer will be 0.75 x 0.75 = 0.5625 or 56.25%